Prathamrajgor/Prathamrajgor/README.md

 - 👋 Hi, I’m @Prathamrajgor, a Security Researcher.
-- 👀 I’m interested in Web-app Peneration Testing
+- 👀 I’m interested in Web-app Penetration Testing

 <!---
 Prathamrajgor/Prathamrajgor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.